lowRISC/opentitan/hw/ip/i2c/doc/_index.md

 Rather, it is a function of the capacitance and physical design of the bus.
 The specification provides detailed guidelines on how to manage capacitance in an I2C system:
    - Section 5.2 of the I2C specification indicates that Fast-mode plus devices may operate at reduced clock speeds if the bus capacitance drives signal rise times (t<sub>r</sub>) outside the nominal 120ns limit.
-Excess capacitance can also be compensated for by reducing the size of the bus pullup resistor, so long as the total open-drain current does not exceed 20mA for fast-mode plus devices (as described in section 7.1 of the I2C specificaion).
+Excess capacitance can also be compensated for by reducing the size of the bus pullup resistor, so long as the total open-drain current does not exceed 20mA for fast-mode plus devices (as described in section 7.1 of the I2C specification).
 However the specification places a hard limit on rise times capping them at 1000ns.
     - If there are standard- or fast-mode target devices on the bus, the specified open-drain current limit is reduced to 3mA (section 7.1), thus further restricting the minimum value of the pull-up resistor.
     - In fast-mode bus designs, where the total line capacitance exceeds 200pF, the specification recommends replacing the pull-up resistor with an active current source, supplying 3mA or less (section 5.1).